 A third-party external antenna can be attached to the BSR model providing an N-type port.
-These BSR devices do not contain internal, built-in antennas.
 The addition of an external antenna allows greater RF sector coverage than the standard BSR Internal Antenna model (i.e., 60°).
 The BSR with an external antenna is especially suited for Base Stations with one BSR, where sector coverage can be increased to 360° by using an omni-directional antenna.